About Help to Buy schemes

 These government schemes are designed to make it more affordable for people to own their own homes.

 Help to Buy: Equity Loan

-Help to Buy: Equity Loan is a government scheme that allows you to borrow a low-interest loan to put towards the cost of purchasing a newly build home.
+This is a government scheme for first-time buyers, it provides an equity loan, that you put towards the cost of buying a new build home.

 Learn more about Help to Buy: Equity Loan

-Some shared ownership products are designed for specific groups of people:
+There are shared ownership schemes designed for specific groups of people:

 Please remember, your home may be repossessed if you do not keep up repayments on your mortgage or other loans secured against it.